Amalia Patanè

-Amalia Patanè is an Italian physicist who is Professor of Physics at the University of Nottingham (since 2011) and UK Director of the European Magnetic Field Laboratory partnership (since 2015).
+Amalia Patanè is a professor of physics at the University of Nottingham (since 2011) and the UK Director of the European Magnetic Field Laboratory partnership (since 2015).

 Early life and education

-Patanè was born in Nettuno (Italy), where she grew up studying physics and piano.
-She became interested in science during high school.
+Patanè was born in Nettuno, Italy, where she grew up studying physics and piano, first becoming interested in science during high school.
 She was an undergraduate Physics student and doctoral researcher at the Sapienza University of Rome.
-During her doctorate she investigated quantum phenomena in nanomaterials.
+During her doctorate, she investigated quantum phenomena in nanomaterials.